 Water is an ancient symbol for life and throughout the history of Christianity, it has also been a powerful symbol.
 Water is a reminder of our Baptism, the sacrament by which we become members of the Christian community and receive new life in Christ.
 Water is also life giving, cleansing and renewing.
 Like the sand of Burleigh, the water is enjoyed by so many members of our community for a swim or surf, to relax and refresh or to simply sit, watch and contemplate.

 The fish is an ancient Christian symbol which may be found among ruins in catacomb graffiti as well as frescos, carvings and sculptures.
 These were a common symbol of Christ for the early Church and are still used today.
 The first letters of the Greek phrase “Jesus Christ, Son of God, Saviour” spell out the Greek word for fish—Ichthus.
 Numerous references are made in the Gospels to fish, from the calling of the fishermen disciples to the feeding of the multitudes with 5 loaves and 2 fishes.
 Jesus also called his disciples to be ‘fishers of people’.
 The fish represent our community and they emphasize our recognition of the value and dignity of all of creation despite our individual giftedness, beliefs and differences.
-A detailed explanation of the logo is available if required.

 The Marymount Primary Crest takes its inspiration from St Francis of Assisi (1182-1226).